ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 (.venv) $ fab reserve
 ```

-After running the command, you will notice html files generated inside the output folder.
-These files are the html files
+After running the command, you will notice HTML files generated inside the output folder.
+These files are the HTML files
 of your website.

 Your website should be already running in port 8000 of your localhost.
 To view your website, open your browser and